Neural Empirical Bayes: Manifold disintegration-expansion in high dimensions

-This norm concentration is visualized in Fig.~\ref{fig:gaussians}(b).
-In contradiction to our low-dimensional intuition, the isotropic normal distribution is not concentrated close to the mode of its density, the opposite in fact, very far away on a thin spherical shell of width $O(1)$ around the sphere of radius $\sqrt{d}$.
-The norm concentration suggests a deeper {\it concentration of measure}, where the deviation of the norm $\Vert X\Vert$ from $\sqrt{d}$ has a sub-Gaussian tail: A related result state that:
+The concentration of norm is visualized in Figure~\ref{fig:gaussians}b; also see Figure 3.2 in~\citep{vershynin2018high}.
+In contradiction to our low-dimensional intuition, in high dimensions, the Gaussian random variable $N(0,I_d)$ is not concentrated close to the mode of its density $f_N$ (at the origin here), but in a ``thin spherical shell'' of width $O(1)$ around the sphere of radius $\sqrt{d}$.
+The concentration of norm suggests an even deeper phenomenon, the concentration of measure, captured by a non-asymptotic result for the deviation of the norm $\Vert X\Vert$ from $\sqrt{d}$, where the deviation has a \emph{sub-gaussian} tail~\citep{tao2012topics,vershynin2018high}: A related result states that